sukhleen999/census-income-prediction/doc/report.md

 distinguish the classes.
 From the `PR curve`, we could see that 0.35 is the best threshold value with training data.
 When we apply the new threshold to the test data set, the `F1 score` did not change a lot, while the `accuracy` score has improved.
-Thus using the best threshold could slightly improve the decision made by the model.
+Thus, using the best threshold could slightly improve the decision made by the model.

 <img src="../results/eval/ROC_curve.png" title="Figure 3.2 ROC Curve on testing data" alt="Figure 3.2 ROC Curve on testing data" width="50%" />

-Looking at the `Receiver Operating Characteristic (ROC)` curve, we could also analyze the performance of the classifier at different threshold level, while the `Area under curve (AUC)` score is one of the metrics that could evaluate the model performance with high class imbalance.
+Looking at the `Receiver Operating Characteristic (ROC)` curve, we could also analyze the performance of the classifier at different threshold levels, while the `Area under curve (AUC)` score is one of the metrics that could evaluate the model performance with high class imbalance.
 Our model achieved 0.89 in `AUC`, which indicates that it has a relatively good performance in accurately detecting both classes.

 <img src="../results/model/shap_summary_barplot.png" title="Figure 3.3 SHAP summary bar plot for global feature importance" alt="Figure 3.3 SHAP summary bar plot for global feature importance" width="50%" />

-As we can see form the above SHAP summary bar plot, it represents the most important global features for classification of an income being above or below 50K USD.
+As we can see from the above SHAP summary bar plot, it represents the most important global features for classification of an income being above or below 50K USD.
 We observed that education level in terms of years, marital status, age and the number of hours dedicated in the job